matusoff/Scrapping_twitter_Sentiment_Analysis/README.md

-# Python script for Scrapping tweets (main.py) and sentiment analysis of the tweets using different ML models:
+# Twitter Sentiment Analysis

+This repository hosts a comprehensive sentiment analysis project focused on Twitter data.
+Developed by me, this project employs various natural language processing (NLP) techniques and machine learning models to understand the sentiments expressed in tweets.
+The goal is to analyze the common words used in tweets, preprocess data, and apply several models to predict sentiments accurately.

+## Project Overview

+The project involves several key steps to analyze and predict the sentiment of tweets effectively:

-Understanding the common words used in the tweets by using WorldCloud.
+- **WordCloud Visualization:** Understanding the common words used in tweets through WordCloud.

-Converting preprocess data into features (Bag-of-Word feature, TF-IDF feature).
+- **Data Preprocessing:** Converting raw data into features suitable for model training, including Bag-of-Words and TF-IDF features.

-Use Word2Vec model to train the model and tokenizing tweets.
+- **Word2Vec:** Training the Word2Vec model and tokenizing tweets to create vectors that represent the semantic meaning of words.

-Create a vector for each tweet by averaging of the vectors of the words present in the tweet.
+- **Vectorization of Tweets:** Creating a vector for each tweet by averaging the vectors of the words present in the tweet.

-Train Doc2Vec and svm models.
+- **Model Training:** Training Doc2Vec and SVM models to understand the context and sentiment of tweets.

-Use XGBoost with Word2Vec model.
+- **XGBoost Integration:** Utilizing the XGBoost model in conjunction with Word2Vec for enhanced prediction accuracy.

-Using Logistic Regression to fit the data and obtain different scores for predicted data.
+- **Logistic Regression:** Fitting the data using Logistic Regression to obtain various scores for predicted sentiment data.

+## Getting Started

+### Prerequisites

+Ensure you have Python 3.x installed along with the following Python libraries:
+- numpy
+- pandas
+- scikit-learn
+- gensim
+- xgboost
+- matplotlib
+- nltk

+### License
+This project is licensed under the MIT License - see the LICENSE file for details.

+### Acknowledgments
+A special thanks to the open-source community and all the projects that provided the tools and libraries necessary to complete this project.